ddhartma/Disaster-Response-Pipeline-Project/README.md

     Strong correlation (z: 0.8) are found, e.g. for 'transportation' and and 'other_infrasctructure'.
 However, for the majority of categories intercategorical dependencies are weak.

+## Suggestions for further model improvements <a name="Suggestions"></a>

+- One could try to filter messages more deeply.
+There are still a lot of messages, which are not very helpful as they are not meaningful or cannot be be understood.
+Use for example [NLTK's](http://www.nltk.org/book/) (or here [medium](https://medium.com/@gianpaul.r/tokenization-and-parts-of-speech-pos-tagging-in-pythons-nltk-library-2d30f70af13b)) Parts-of-Speech taggging to further improve the model.
+Build a Transformer class to filter too weak Parts-of-Speech taggged messages from the training dataset.

+- Use other ML classifer like e.g. [SGDGradient](https://scikit-learn.org/stable/modules/sgd.html), XGB Classifier, SVM Classifier

+- Use Deep Learning techniques like Recurrent neural networks with word embeddings to further optimize predictions.

+- Increase the parameter space of [GridSearchCV](https://scikit-learn.org/stable/modules/grid_search.html) by increasing ranges of single parameters or adding more parameter which should be screened.

+- Use [RandomizedSearchCV](https://scikit-learn.org/stable/modules/grid_search.html) to speed up larger parameter spaces.

+- There is some outlier spreading in each genre due to long messages.
+News have longer text sequences than direct or social messages.
+To further improve the model one could use data padding/truncating techniques so that all messages have the same length.

 ## Setup Instructions <a name="Setup_Instructions"></a>
 The following is a brief set of instructions on setting up a cloned repository.